-It may be the future and professional aspirations that present questions you don’t know how to answer…
+It may be your future and professional aspirations that present questions you’re not quite sure how to answer…

 You don’t know what major to pick or what you want to do with your life in a professional capacity.
 You thought you had some ideas, but now those have fallen apart.
 You feel directionless and hopeless about the future.
 You feel pressure to have it all figured out, but in reality, you have more questions than answers.

 It may be the academic component of college that you’re struggling with…

 The classes are hard or uninteresting, and you’re not doing as well as you’d like.
 Maybe good grades came easily in high school, but now they don’t.
 You find yourself getting behind on homework and projects.
 Tests put you under tremendous pressure.
 They feel impossible, and you’re ready to give up.

 It may be the social aspect of college that’s presenting problems…

 The safety net of a previous friend group from high school may feel long gone, and you find yourself starting from scratch.
 Social situations are intimidating.
 You don’t know what to say or do.
 You feel embarrassed and like everyone is judging you.
 Or maybe, you have established friends, but they feel distant and don’t understand you.
 You don’t know what changed, but suddenly, there is tension and discomfort between you.